Garbaz/haskell-parse-stlc/README.md

 # STLC parser

 This program implements parsing for the Simply Type Lambda Calculus (STLC) with optional type annotation for the argument of an Abstraction term.
-For this purpose `<expr>` has the following grammar:
+For this purpose a term `<expr>` has the following grammar:

 ```
 <expr>     ::= <variable> | <abstr> | <appl>